InteractionDesignFoundation/handbook/library/front-end/clean-code-js.md

 3. Is harder to [mock](https://en.wikipedia.org/wiki/Mock_object) in a test suite.
 4. Makes diffs of commits harder to read.

-While fluent interfaces are great for [Builder pattern](https://refactoring.guru/design-patterns/builder), it’s considered harmful for other cases (and we know, it’s not a really popular decision in JavaScript community).
+While fluent interfaces are great for [Builder](https://refactoring.guru/design-patterns/builder) and (Composite)[https://en.wikipedia.org/wiki/Composite_pattern] patterns, it’s considered harmful for other cases (and we know, it’s not a really popular decision in JavaScript community).